John Fogerty: 1972–1985

 As CCR was coming to an end, Fogerty began working on a solo album of country and western covers, on which he produced, arranged, and played all of the instruments.
 Despite the solo nature of the recordings, however, Fogerty elected to credit the album to The Blue Ridge Rangers—a band of which he was the only member.

 The eponymous The Blue Ridge Rangers was released in 1973; it spun off the top-20 hit "Jambalaya", as well as a lesser hit in "Hearts of Stone".
 Fogerty, still using "The Blue Ridge Rangers" name, then released a self-penned rock-and-roll single: "You Don't Owe Me" b/w "Back in the Hills" (Fantasy F-710).
-It was a commercial flop, failing to make the Hot 100 in the U.S., though "You Don't Owe Me" was a minor hit in Canada, reaching No. 79.
+It was a commercial flop, failing to make the US Billboard Hot 100, though "You Don't Owe Me" was a minor hit in Canada, reaching No. 79.
 Fogerty thereafter abandoned the "Blue Ridge Rangers" identity, and released all his subsequent work under his own name.
 In early 1974, Fogerty released "Comin' Down The Road"—backed with the instrumental "Ricochet".

 His first official solo album, John Fogerty, was released in 1975.
 Sales were slim and legal problems delayed a follow-up, though it yielded "Rockin' All Over the World", a No. 27 hit for Fogerty in the United States.
-In 1977, British boogie rockers Status Quo recorded their version of "Rockin' All Over the World", which became a huge hit and made the song world-famous.
+In 1977, the British rock band Status Quo recorded their version of "Rockin' All Over the World", which hit No. 3 in the UK and was a Top 20 hit in several other countries (although it did not make the Top 100 in the US).
 Status Quo played it at the opening of the 1985 Live Aid concert.

 In 1976, Fogerty finished an album called Hoodoo.
 A single, "You Got the Magic" backed with "Evil Thing", preceded the album's release, but it performed poorly.
 The album, for which covers had already been printed, was rejected by Asylum Records a few weeks before its scheduled release, and Fogerty agreed that it was not up to his usual high standards.
 Fogerty told Asylum Records to destroy the master tapes for Hoodoo sometime in the 1980s.